-Apologetics is the study of the defense of the Christian faith.
+Apologetics is the study and practice of defending the Christian faith.

 Contend earnestly for the faith once for all delivered to the saints.
 (Jude 3)

-One question, however, begs to be asked: what was the faith once for all delivered to the saints?
+One question, however, must be asked: What was the faith once for all delivered to the saints?

 Unfortunately, most of those who claim to practice apologetics either don't know or don't care what it is.